maya-ai/01-machine-learning-intro/README.md

 # A Light Introduction to Machine Learning
-Find more resources at the Jovian.ML community forum: https://jovian.ml/forum/
+More resources at the Jovian.ML community forum: https://jovian.ml/forum/